ldci/redCV/README.md

 You must compile samples since red routines are required.

+### NEW NOVEMNBER 12 2016

+WARNING: some exe are reported with "TR/Crypt.XPACK.Gen2" infection by Github.

+Puzzling since exe are compiled under MacOS, but to avoid any problems all exe are suppressed.

+You'll need to compile samples with following command:

+red -c -t Windows filename.red

+Very easy to do :)

 ### NEW NOVEMBER 9 2016

 Extended morphological operators  and samples added.